kuanlinhuang/AI-Scientist-v2/README.md

 First, perform the [Generate Research Ideas](#generate-research-ideas) step.
 Create a new Markdown file describing your desired subject field or topic, following the structure of the example `ai_scientist/ideas/i_cant_believe_its_not_better.md`.
 Run the `perform_ideation_temp_free.py` script with this file to generate a corresponding JSON idea file.
 Then, proceed to the [Run AI Scientist-v2 Paper Generation Experiments](#run-ai-scientist-v2-paper-generation-experiments) step, using this JSON file with the `launch_scientist_bfts.py` script via the `--load_ideas` argument.

-**What should I do if I have problems accessing the Semantic Scholar API?**
+**What should I do if I have problems accessing the literature search APIs?**

-The Semantic Scholar API is used to assess the novelty of generated ideas and to gather citations during the paper write-up phase.
-If you don't have an API key, encounter rate limits, you may be able to skip these phases.
+By default, the system uses the NCBI Entrez API for literature search, which doesn't require an API key for basic usage.
+If you encounter rate limits with Entrez, you can:
+1. Set the `ENTREZ_API_KEY` and `ENTREZ_EMAIL` environment variables to increase your rate limits
+2. Use the Semantic Scholar API instead by setting the `S2_API_KEY` environment variable and using the `--use-semantic-scholar` flag

+If you continue to have issues with both APIs, you may be able to skip the citation phases, though this might affect the quality of the generated ideas and papers.

 **I encountered a "CUDA Out of Memory" error.
 What can I do?**